 When will the results be tallied?

-Ballots will be released for inspection on April 18.
+There is no definitive timeline.
+The Elections Commission will determine if the election has been certified, and results will be shared once this process if complete.
 You may request a recount or contest the results 24 hours after the public release of these results.

 What are campaign materials?